GP TRAVELLER

 Best grandstands for key moments at the Miami Grand Prix

-The Main (Start / Finish) Grandstand is perfect if you want to be right in the middle of the action.
-You’ll see the race start and have clear views of the pit lane, starting grid, and team garages.
+The Main (Start/Finish) Grandstand puts you at the heart of the circuit.
+You'll see the race start from here, with clear views of the pit lane, starting grid, and team garages.

-At the Turn 1 Grandstand, you can watch cars speeding down the Start/Finish straight and braking hard into Turn 1.
-You'll also get a good look as they accelerate into Turns 2 and 3, offering exciting wheel-to-wheel action.
+From the Turn 1 Grandstand, you can watch cars coming down the Start/Finish straight and braking hard into Turn 1.
+You then see them accelerate through Turns 2 and 3, where cars often run close together.

-The Marina Grandstands provide views as drivers tackle the challenging Turns 6 and 7 before accelerating onto the long South straight.
-This spot is great for fans who enjoy watching drivers handle tricky corners.
+The Marina Grandstands give you views of Turns 6 and 7, followed by the cars accelerating onto the long South straight.
+It's a good spot if you enjoy watching drivers work through technical corners.

 Where next?